fidian/presentations/docs/emergency-preparedness-merit-badge/index.md

 ## Emergency Situations

-2(a): Discuss with your counselor the aspects of emergency preparedness and include in your discussion the kinds of questions that are important to ask yourself as you consider each of these:
+1(a): Discuss with your counselor the aspects of emergency preparedness and include in your discussion the kinds of questions that are important to ask yourself as you consider each of these: prevention, protection, mitigation, response, and recovery.

 ----